HowToSD/ComfyUI-Data-Analysis/docs/ug.md

 Use **Pandas Load JSON** node to load a JSON file.

-These nodes emit the DataFrame in a JSON string.
+These nodes emit a DataFrame object.
 CSV file path is relative to the ComfyUI installation directory unless you specify the absolute file path.

 ## Saving data